brandenphan/brandenphan/README.md

 {
  "name": "Branden Phan",
- "education": "Currently a third year computer science student studying at the University of Guelph", "work": "Free-lancing at Lotus as a front-end developer" }
+ "education": "Currently a third year computer science student studying at the University of Guelph", "work": "Free-lancing at Lotus as a Front-end Developer" }
 ```